dockpanelsuite/dockpanelsuite_docs/themes/creating-new-theme.rst

 #.
 Change its constructor to use the .vstheme file from the resources.
 #.
 (Optional) Write your own element factory classes and bind them to ``Theme.Extender`` if you want to further customize rendering effect.

+.. note:: If you don't want to use Color Theme Manager, please analyze ``VS2012PaletteFactory`` source code to see from where each colors come.

 Once the project can compile without an error, you get your own theme ready for testing.

 Related Resources